 "The argument would be, 'Hey, if this had been a fair trial, this guy would be acquitted and double jeopardy would apply," Hollway said.
 "The defense attorney is basically saying, 'Come on.
 You don't get to misbehave and then retry the guy.'"

 Before Curtis Flowers' third trial, his defense team attempted something along these lines.
-His attorney, John Gilmore, filed a motion that was the first procedural step toward having Evans removed from the case.
+Attorney John Gilmore wrote a motion that was the first procedural step toward having Evans removed from the case.
 Gilmore cited legal precedent for disqualifying a prosecuting attorney in a case where he's shown bias or has engaged in serious misconduct.

 The judge, Clarence Morgan, didn't take much time to consider Gilmore's argument.
-He issued his ruling the very same day that Gilmore filed the motion — in a fast-moving hearing that was essentially a lightning round of pretrial motions.
+He issued his ruling the very same day that the motion was filed — in a fast-moving hearing that was essentially a lightning round of pretrial motions.
 Rolling out of one motion and into the next, Judge Morgan put the question of Doug Evans' disqualification to Doug Evans himself.

 "Mr. Evans," the judge said, "do you know of any reason you ought to be disqualified now?"